5 Tips On How Creatives Can Engage Buyers

 So those are my top five, but not the only ways to reach collectors.
 Just remember the creative business is a business built on emotion and relationships.
 If you treat your passion with consideration then you should treat your potential customers the same way.
 Keep those relationships close to your chest.

 “Business Tips” was written by Alejandro Castanon, Business Development Specialist of Angelo State University’s Small Business Development Center.
-For more information on the topic of this article or the services of the ASU · SBDC, contact her at Alejandro.Castanon@angelo.edu.
+For more information on the topic of this article or the services of the ASU · SBDC, contact him at Alejandro.Castanon@angelo.edu.